 Cons:

 It can be really hard to stay in touch with reality.
 One of the biggest dangers for lucid dreamers (especially those who experience vivid dreams as well) is being unable to tell when something is reality or when it's a dream.
 I've had this problem more than once, though I usually struggle more with deciding if a dream is reality than if reality is a dream.
+Many people cope by a lot of reality testing (i.e. closing your mouth and plugging your nose to see if you can still breathe, as you usually can do in dreams).
+This helps you discern reality, and it also makes it easier to lucid dream.

 Sleep disruption.
 While it has yet to be proven if lucid dreaming is the cause or if it's the fact that lucid dreamers tend to have more sleep-disrupting nightmares, some tests have determined that the brain has both elements of sleep and of wakefulness when a person is lucid dreaming.
 So, in a way, lucid dreaming is a hybrid of being asleep and being awake, which obviously makes it less restful.
-Depending on the emotions I have in my dreams, I tend to wake more rested than if I had a non-lucid dream.
-However, the nightmare thing is definitely not restful, and dreams with intense anger or ones where I have to wrestle to keep control tend to leave me exhausted in the morning.
+However, depending on the emotions I have in my dreams, I tend to wake more rested than if I had a non-lucid dream.
+But the nightmare thing is definitely not restful, and dreams with intense anger or ones where I have to wrestle to keep control tend to leave me exhausted in the morning.
 (Random thing: strangely enough, dreams where I am extremely sad are the most restful ones to me.
 XD)

 Mental health concerns.
 This one is hard, because lucid dreaming can both benefit and harm your mental health.
-If you're careful, it can help you reduce nightmares from PTSD and ease anxiety and depression.
+If you're careful, it can help you reduce nightmares from PTSD and other traumas and ease anxiety and depression.
 But lucid dreaming is also a lot like psychosis, a dissociation mental state which makes you feel detached from your body and results in issues discerning what is reality and what is not (like we already discussed).
 People who deal with psychosis before they start lucid dreaming are at a greater risk of losing themselves in the "reality" of their minds rather than staying in the "real" reality.

 It can be addictive.
 Especially if you prefer the "reality" you build in your mind to your life, which is understandable.
 Unfortunately, lucid dreaming does not rid you of your problems - it only postpones having to deal with them.
 And many problems only get worse the longer you ignore them.
 It's definitely something to be aware of.